 The big bang of equity + systems change

-By bringing fresh air to persistent challenges, we can transcend overwhelm to make a better world together.
-That's what we do at THE OUTSIDE: we help collaborators get unstuck with unforgettably pivotal events, capacity-building, and strategy that sparks significant change.
-Today, we explore the critical ingredient to change that makes a difference: equity. —Tuesday
+By bringing fresh air to persistent challenges, we can get past feeling overwhelmed to make a better world together.
+That's what we do at THE OUTSIDE: we help collaborators get unstuck with pivotal events, capacity-building, and strategy that sparks significant change.
+Today, we explore the key ingredient to change that makes a difference: equity.

 A conscious practice of equitable systems change often begins with a bang—an abrupt coming-to, a sad realization, a peak of failure or outcry or injustice.
 Something urgent enough to make us realize the effectiveness and relevance of our systems is diminishing exponentially.
 From higher up than we have before, we examine the way we live and realize we have more questions than answers.